pranabekka/pranabekka.github.io/content/aldens-levels.md

 and in 189, we find out someone else gets two to three levels a year "like a teenager".

-Before this, we knew his real levels were epic, but we had a vague idea even his fake levels were decent.
+Before this, we knew his real (nine) levels were epic, but we had a vague idea even his fake (four) levels were decent.
 When he gets back to Earth in 64, a woman says three levels and a star is impressive, though she might have cared more about the star,